 You can then use these chains and corresponding log-probabilities to make corner plots, calculate autocorrelations, find optimal parameters for databases, etc..

-plot_parameters to compare single-phase data (e.g. formation and mixing data) with the properties calculated with your database.
+used to compare single-phase data (e.g. formation and mixing data) with the

 Q: Can I run ESPEI on a supercomputer supporting MPI?¶